r-spatial/link2GI/README.md

 ```

 ## Third Party software
 To utilize the power of the open source GI tools from within `R` you need to install  them first.
-As a first promising opportunity to do fulfill most of the requirements you may install `QGIS, GRASS`- and `SAGA-GIS` .
+As a first promising opportunity to do fulfill most of the requirements you may install `QGIS, GRASS`, `SAGA-GIS` and `Orfeo-toolbox`.
+For further Information have a look at the [Installation guide for link2GI related Software](https://r-spatial.github.io/link2GI/articles/link2GI6.html).

 # Documentation